-Stochastic Hydrogeology Group
+Stochastic Hydrogeology and Geostatistics Group

-In this framework, our recent research was focused on methods allowing to integrate as much as possible geological and conceptual knowledge in the modeling of aquifer heterogeneity by developing new multiple-point statistics and pseudo genetic techniques.
+Our main research is focused on methods allowing to integrate as much as possible geological and conceptual knowledge in the modeling of geological heterogeneity by developing new multiple-point statistics and pseudo genetic techniques.
 The applications of these methods allow to model a wide range of geological environments from alluvial aquifers to karst systems with a high degree of realism.

 These models are also used to analyze the impact of heterogeneity on natural systems and processes such as sea water intrusion into coastal aquifers, stream-aquifer interaction, or CO2 sequestration.

 To know more about our recent works, please have a look at our list of publications.